 I am astonished of how adept us Americans are at accepting the suffering of people we deem to be different than ourselves.
 So, when my friend shared John Stewart’s broadcast with me, my thought was, “There is hope for our broadcast media, they are a primary source for thought patterning in our country afterall.”

 The fact is, us human beings are designed intrinsically the same.
 There is no arguing that.
 Blood and bone marrow can be donated and babies made by a healthy human male and a healthy human female – Period.
 Race, religion, and political beliefs simply make no difference when it comes to our species.
 We are designed that simply – Us humans just keep messing up our planet with our so called intellectual ability.

 Two days later, I am comforted knowing that my actions, despite my feelings, l do make an impact.
 I am producing a feature film that empowers the spiritual strength and dignity of young awareness.
 I believe there is no more powerful means of communicating and impacting a large number of people than through the art of cinema.
 I believe in legal and social change and I invite you to step into whatever your self-expression is that generates another’s greatness, by taking action.
 All of us doing this will make THE difference.

 John Stewart on Charleston, NC

-Kara works with legal marketers and small to mid-size business to create a more clearly defined focus and distinctive business strategy that will provide them with a competitive advantage for new business, higher reputation recognition, and enhance their ability to attract, win, and retain the clients they really want.
+Kara works with small to mid-size businesses and filmmakers to create a more clearly defined focus and distinctive business strategy that will provide them with a competitive advantage for new business, higher reputation recognition, and enhance their ability to attract, win, and retain the clients and audience they really want.